 The reason that we speak to so many pension providers and sift through so many pieces of paper is that we find people’s pensions and combine them into a new PensionBee plan.

 Refreshingly, our pension plans are fit for the 21st century, with only a single annual fee and an online account where you can view your balance, see your predicted retirement income and set up contributions.
+Plus our mobile app is available for existing customers in the iTunes and Google Play stores, and you can use it to access your real time pension balance with PensionBee.

 Of course we’re happy to communicate over email and we won’t leave you listening to hold music for half a day or send you an encyclopaedia-sized welcome pack in the post.